 - Number four, make sure the segment is differentiable.
 Differentiable means that the segment will show different responses to different marketing mix combinations, and also to different marketing campaigns.
 This will give you the flexibility to expand and have several product variations and a big portfolio of services and concepts.

-Step 3: Differentiation & Value Proposition
+Brand Positioning Step #3: Differentiation & Value Proposition

 So, you’ve completed the 5C’s analysis and you’ve got your target segment straight.
 Now, it’s time to come up with an offering that makes sense to that segment.
 But, what makes a value proposition valid?
 And, what are the tools that you can use to come up with a differentiated offering?